 Connecticut has not expressly preempted local laws in the area of firearms regulation.
 Connecticut courts also have not found that the legislature has demonstrated an intent to occupy the field of firearms and ammunition regulation.
 Absent a direct conflict with state law, broad local firearms and ammunition regulation appears possible.

-Connecticut General Statutes § 22a-74a(b) states that a municipality’s noise control ordinance that limits noise in terms of decibel level in the outdoor atmosphere shall not apply to any firing or shooting range operating on October 1, 1998, if the standards set forth in the ordinance are inconsistent with Connecticut General Statutes Chapter 442 or regulations adopted under this Chapter.
-However, section 22a-74a does not limit the ability of a municipality to regulate an increase in noise attributable to a physical expansion of an existing firing or shooting range.8
+With specific application to shooting ranges, a municipality has the authority to evaluate and regulate any increase in noise attributable to a physical expansion of an existing firing or shooting range.11 However, a municipality’s noise control ordinance that limits noise in terms of decibel level in the outdoor atmosphere does not apply to any firing or shooting range operating on October 1, 1998, if the standards set forth in the ordinance are inconsistent with Connecticut’s noise pollution control laws (General Statutes Chapter 442) or regulations promulgated thereunder.

 For state laws prohibiting local units of government (i.e., cities and counties) from filing certain types of lawsuits against firing ranges, see our page on Immunity Statutes in Connecticut.